Au-Jonathan/Tensorflow-Installation-guide-for-Apple-silicon-Macs/README.md

 [How To Install TensorFlow on M1 Mac (The Easy Way) | by Prabhat Kumar Sahu | Medium](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706)
 [Tensorflow Plugin - Metal - Apple Developer](https://developer.apple.com/metal/tensorflow-plugin/)

-# Step 1: Install Homebrew, Xcode
+# Step 1: Install Homebrew
 Go to the website [The Missing Package Manager for macOS (or Linux) — Homebrew](https://brew.sh), copy the following into terminal:

 ![Screen Shot 2022-03-14 at 16 30 46](https://user-images.githubusercontent.com/91990283/158277567-bf090563-1613-4738-8a12-89da910a7043.png)

 Your code should look like this: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-# Step 2: type the following in terminal
+# Step 2: Install Xcode by typing the following in terminal
 xcode-select --install

 # Step 3: Install Miniforge